j-angnoe/vue-blocks/README.md

 # Vue Blocks

-Please review the examples/index.html.
+Please review the examples/index.html, or check it out online: http://fluxfx.nl/vue-blocks/examples/

-dist/vue-blocks.js bundles Vue 1.0.28 and Vue router 0.7.13.
+dist/vue-blocks.js bundles Vue 2.1.8 and Vue router 2.1.1.
 When including vue-blocks make sure you have jQuery (3+) available.